andraztori/marrakesh/marrakesh/architecture.md

    - Operate under optimal pacing (assumed)
    - Use different bidding strategies (multiplicative pacing, optimal bidding, strategic cheating)

-3. **Marketplace** (Platform)
-   - Facilitates transactions
-   - Tracks multiple cost metrics (supply cost, virtual cost, buyer charge)
-   - May have rules (floors, competing demand thresholds)
-   - Observes overall market efficiency
+The marketplace itself is the framework that facilitates transactions between sellers and campaigns.
+It tracks metrics (supply cost, virtual cost, buyer charge), enforces rules (floors, competing demand thresholds), and observes overall market efficiency, but it is not an active participant with its own objectives or constraints.

 ### Cost Accounting Model